 Why is this research important?
 What are the benefits?

-What’s your background and what lured you into marine science/education?
+Whats your educational background, and what lured you into marine research?